The Vermont Statutes Online

 § 522.
 Actions based on childhood sexual abuse

-(a) A civil action brought by any person for recovery of damages for injury suffered as a result of childhood sexual abuse shall be commenced within six years of the act alleged to have caused the injury or condition, or six years of the time the victim discovered that the injury or condition was caused by that act, whichever period expires later.
+(a) A civil action brought by any person for recovery of damages for injury suffered as a result of childhood sexual abuse may be commenced at any time after the act alleged to have caused the injury or condition.
 The victim need not establish which act in a series of continuing sexual abuse or exploitation incidents caused the injury.

-(b) If a complaint is filed alleging an act of childhood sexual abuse which occurred more than six years prior to the date the action is commenced, the complaint shall immediately be sealed by the clerk of the court.
+(b) If a complaint is filed alleging an act of childhood sexual abuse, the complaint shall immediately be sealed by the clerk of the court.
 The complaint shall remain sealed until the answer is served or, if the defendant files a motion to dismiss under Rule 12(b) of the Vermont Rules of Civil Procedure, until the court rules on that motion.
 If the complaint is dismissed, the complaint and any related papers or pleadings shall remain sealed.
 Any hearing held in connection with the motion to dismiss shall be in camera.

 § 523.
 Trade secrets

 An action for misappropriation of trade secrets under 9 V.S.A. chapter 143 shall be commenced within six years after the cause of action accrues, and not after.
 The cause of action shall be deemed to accrue as of the date the misappropriation was discovered or reasonably should have been discovered.
 (Added 1995, No. 90 (Adj.
 Sess.), § 2; amended 2013, No. 199 (Adj.
 Sess.), § 16.)

 § 524.
 Actions based on residential building energy standards

 (a) Except in the case of fraud, an action under 30 V.S.A. § 51(g) shall be commenced within six years after the cause of action accrues, and not after.